From The History of Philosophy: A Short Survey

 Perhaps the leading philosopher of the middle ages was Thomas Aquinas (1225–1274), who maintained that reason, unaided by faith, can give us knowledge of God’s existence and an understanding of morality as it is grounded in natural law.
 At his family’s castle in Naples, Italy, Thomas Aquinas was born to nobility on both sides, being a son of Count and a relative of a dynasty of Holy Roman emperors.
 His education began at age five at a monastery where his uncle was abbot, and expectations were high that Aquinas would one day fill that position.
 He was later transferred to the University of Naples, where he became acquainted with the Dominicans and, to his family’s horror, resolved to join them.
 At 18, he set off for Rome, but was seized by his brothers, returned to the family castle, and held captive while the family prayed, threatened, and even tempted him with a prostitute, hoping to change his mind.
 They could not.
 A year later the family yielded under pressure from the Pope, and Aquinas was sent to Cologne to study under some of the great philosophers of the time.

 While Aquinas was described as refined, affable and lovable, he was physically big, solemn and slow to speak, earning him the nickname of the Dumb Ox.
 A story relates that Aquinas's colleagues teased him saying that there was a flying cow outside, and when he looked out the window they laughed.
 Aquinas responded that he would rather believe that a cow could fly than that his brothers would deceive him.
 During his subsequent education, apprenticeship, and public business in the church, he became famous for religious devotion and excellent memory, having memorized much of the Bible.
 The church offered to make him an archbishop and an abbot, but he refused both, preferring his studies.
 He composed book after book until he had a mystical experience that compelled him to cease writing altogether.
 Traveling to attend a Church Council, he became ill and died.
 Fifty years later he was canonized as a saint despite the lack of traditional saintly manifestations—stigmata, miracles, mortifications—which were waived in lieu of his outstanding contribution to the Church.
-His philosophical writings commentaries on Aristotle and his most important work, the multi-volume Summa Theologica (Latin for “theological synopsis”).
+His philosophical writings include commentaries Aristotle and three multi-volume efforts to philosophically explain the full range of Christian doctrine, the most famous of which is his Summa Theologica (Latin for “theological synopsis”).

 Twofold Truth and Proofs for God